kevingosse/kevingosse.github.io/content/posts/2024-09-03-windows-error-reporting.md

 If everything worked, the crash report with the custom metadata will be visible in the event log:

 {{<image classes="fancybox center" src="/images/2024-09-03-windows-error-reporting-6.png" >}}

+# Wrapping it up

+This article barely scratches the surface of what is possible to do with WER.
+This is a great way to automatically collect crash telemetry for your application, WER removes a lot of the complexity by detecting the crash and running your handler in a separate process.
+Of course, this is only useful for applications deployed to customers.
+If running in your own environment, you'll probably want to collect a full memory dump instead, to be sure to have all the required information to diagnose the issue.